naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 #### Underlay and Overlay Network
 - SD-Access uses an underlay and overlay network
 - An underlay network is the underlying physical network.
+It provides the underlying physical connections which the overlay network is built on top of
+- An overlay network is a logical topology used to virtually connect devices.
+It is built over the physical underlay network
+- The combination of underlay and overlay forms the SD-Access network fabric